royalbotics/samanthai/README.md

 What now?
 Now just go to the instructions up above to install and run SmamnthAI on your local machine.

 Notice:SamanthAI is licenced under CC-BY-NC-ND what does it mean?
 I will be honest IDK.
 Only joking it bassicly means that SmanathAI is for home use only.
+# Want to make your own AI assistant (LLM) so open the how-to-make-own-ai.md that will give you full instructions and even a non programer will be able to make their own AI assistant.